dmlc/dgl/examples/pytorch/ogb/ngnn/README.md

 We use a model-agnostic methodology, namely Network In Graph Neural Network (NGNN), which allows arbitrary GNN models to increase their model capacity.

-The script in this folder experiments full-batch GCN/GraphSage (with/without NGNN) on the dataset: ogbl-ddi, ogbl-collab and ogbl-ppa.
+The script in this folder experiments full-batch GCN/GraphSage (with/without NGNN) on the datasets: ogbl-ddi, ogbl-collab and ogbl-ppa.

 ## Installation requirements
 ```